handy-serge/qwt/stats/doc/look-and-feel.md

   the semantic parts;
 - Second approach is less flexible if in a future the columns or rows are added, or table structure changes;
-- Third aproach seems to be more manageable, as it allows to annotante some tags and then exploit the table structure.
+- Third aproach seems to be more manageable, as it allows to annotate some tags and then exploit the table structure.
 (For example, it is possible to annotate only table row, and then use this information for table cells within the row.)